Focus04/intlist/README.md

-# Linked List Library
+# intlist.h

 This C library provides a set of functions to work with singly linked lists of integers.
-It includes basic operations like insertion, deletion, and traversal, as well as advanced utilities such as reversing the list or removing items by index or value.
+It includes basic operations like insertion, deletion, and traversal, as well as advanced utilities such as insertion sorting the list.

 ## Features